infiniteluke/dub-step/README.md

 This package is also inspired by work I rubber-ducked with [flip](https://github.com/flipactual/) for managing focus in a TV Shelf UI.

-Much of the swipe code was lifted from [react-slick](https://github.com/akiran/react-slick/) by [akiran](https://github.com/akiran) a very solid solution for swipe friently carousels.
+Much of the swipe code was lifted from [react-slick](https://github.com/akiran/react-slick/) by [akiran](https://github.com/akiran) a very solid solution for swipe friendly carousels.

 There is no lack of carousel libraries out there.
-Many of which I looked at while writting this package.
+I looked at many of them while writting this package.
 I hope dub-step represents a move towards an unopinionated solution that enables design and development to work together not against each other.

 Check out other solutions on [npm](https://www.npmjs.com/search?q=carousel%20swipe%20react&page=1&ranking=optimal).